 The lighting and testing tools allow to easily create the supported lights within MNPRX and to troubleshoot if things are not looking quite right.

-- Supported lights - shelf icons for the three different supported lights: ambient, directional and spot light.
+- Supported lights - shelf icons for the four different supported lights: ambient, directional, point (no shadow maps) and spot light.

 - pass - opens the Operations breakdown window, which lets you toggle on/off each stylization pass and troubleshoot the inner workings of the stylization itself [docs].